codize-app/odoo-argentina/l10n_ar_afipws_fe/README.md

 ## Maintainer

-This module is maintained by the Exemax-Codize.
+This module is maintained by the Exemax-Codize team.
 Original develop by AdHoc SA